Preparing Your Office Space for Rapid Company Growth

 Set Up the Right Governance Early

-To prevent this, you should set up a cross-functional Workplace Operations Team at the start of your growth.
-This group should bring together leaders from the following areas:
+Set up a cross-functional Workplace Operations Team at the start of your growth, bringing together leaders from:

 • People Ops / HR – to align with talent strategy and employee experience